dipankardas011/dipankardas-portfolio/content/diary/Nov24.md

 description = "Let's talk about my November 2024"
 +++

+# Date 2024-11-23 2024-11-24
+* reading books
+* buildsafe work
+* learning about the focus areas of redhat openshift container platform
+* ksctl docs and website redesign and some issues in ksctl

 # Date 2024-11-22
 * done reading books
 * aws pricing api works only on us-east-1 region